 Graduate Fellowships for International Research are supported by an endowment to the Oregon University System (OUS) that established the Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff).
 As of 2004, similar endowments in 69 institutions or consortia in 45 countries had been established by the Nippon Foundation and administered through the Tokyo Foundation.
 The goal of the Sylff Program is to nurture future leaders who will transcend geopolitical, religious, ethnic, and cultural boundaries in the world community for the peace and the well-being of humankind.
 General information about Sylff programs is available at: http://www.sylff.org/

-The stipend for OUS-Sylff fellows is up to $12,000 for the academic year to assist with educational and research-related expenses.
+Stipends vary, with up to $12,000 for OUS-Sylff doctoral fellows and up to $6,000 for OUS-Sylff master's-level fellows.
+Stipends are disbursed over the academic year to assist with educational and research-related expenses.
 In recent years, seven to ten awards have been made.

 ELIGIBILITY AND NOMINATIONS

-The OUS-Sylff Steering Committee will announce selection of fellowship awardees in June 2013.
+The OUS-Sylff Steering Committee will announce selection of fellowship awardees in June 2014.
 The committee is comprised of the graduate deans at Portland State University, Oregon State University and the University of Oregon.
-Students pursuing a graduate degree at any OUS institution are eligible for nomination.